w-wieczorek/ConsoleCSI/README.md

 ## Installation

 You can install the library as the NuGet package, search the phrase: `ContextSensitiveGrammarInduction.GeneticSearch` and use the version `1.0.1` (package source: nuget.org).
-The project should have selected the platform `netcoreapp3.1`.
+You should have selected the platform `netcoreapp3.1` for your projects.

 ## Example of usage (F#)